nycda-geeks/GvanTil-UserInformationApp/Workplan.md

 	- Create another get-request
 	- Make sure that app.js renders the abovementioned jade search page
-	- Create a jade file with a form with a submit button 1.2 (probably /search)
+	- Create a jade file with a form with a submit button
+	- The submitbutton in the search.jade should redirect to the post-route.
+See part 1.2 1.2 (probably /searchresult)
 	- Check slides on post request
 	- Find out if I need to use a bodyparser
 	- Create a post request
-	- Use a conditional in the jade file to make sure a name only gets di
+	- Use a conditional in the post request to make sure a name only gets displayed when there's a match